fenago/nlp-fundamentals/lab_guides/Lab_3.md

 groups (here, k is a natural number).
 Firstly, we choose k centroids.
 We assign each instance to its nearest centroid, thereby creating k groups.
 This is the assignment phase.
 It is followed by the update phase.

-In the update phase, new centroids for each of these k groups are calculated.
-The data points are reassigned to their nearest newly calculated centroids.
-The assignment phase and the update phase are carried on repeatedly until the assignment of data points no longer changes.

-For example, suppose you have 10 documents.
-You want to group them into 3 categories based on their attributes, such as the number of words they contain, the number of paragraphs, punctuation, and so on.
-In this case, k is 3.
-Firstly, 3 centroids (means) need to be chosen.
-In the initialization phase, each of these 10 documents is assigned to one of these 3 categories, thereby forming 3 groups.
-In the update phase, the centroids of the 3 newly formed groups are calculated.
-To decide the optimal number of clusters, that is, k, we execute k-means clustering for various values of k and note down their performances (sum of squared errors).
-We try to select a small value for k having the lowest sum of squared errors.
-This method is called the **elbow method**.

 In the next section, we will solve an exercise to get a better understanding of k-means clustering.